 Electronic supplementary material

-Additional file 2: 2+.
+Additional file 2: Effect of ET-1 on activation of ERK1/2 in HASMCs in the absence of external Ca2+.
 The data provided represent the immunofluorescence analysis of ET-1-induced phosphorylation of ERK1/2 in the absence of external Ca2+by replacing culture medium with PBS.
 Serum-starved cells were placed in the presence or absence of external Ca2+ for 3 min by replacing culture medium with PBS plus 1 mM EGTA prior to addition of ET-1.
 Phosphorylated ERK1/2 was determined at 10 min after the addition of 10 nM of ET-1 by immunofluorescence with an anti-phospho-ERK1/2 antibody.
 The bar graph shows effect of ET-1 on phosphorylated ERK1/2 in the absence of extracellular Ca2+.
 The fluorescence intensities of phosphorylated ERK1/2 are expressed relative to the quiescent state in the presence of external Ca2+.
 The upper panel indicates representative images of immunofluorescence showing the phosphorylated ERK1/2 from samples given the different treatments.
 Data represent the mean ± S.E.M. *** p < 0.001. ns = non-significant.
 (PDF 19 KB)

 Additional file 4: Effects of the inhibitors used in the present study on the activities of ERK1/2 in ET-1 untreated cells.
 The data provided represent the immunofluorescence analysis of the stability of fluorescence intensity after cells were treated with inhibitors compared with vehicle treatment.
 Serum-starved cells were treated with variety of inhibitors indicated or DMSO for 30 min.
 Phosphorylated ERK1/2 was determined by immunofluorescence with an anti-phospho-ERK1/2 antibody.
 The bar graph shows no significant effects of the inhibitors on phosphorylated ERK1/2 in ET-1 untreated control cells.
 The upper panel indicates representative images of immunofluorescence showing the phosphorylated ERK1/2 from samples treated with different inhibitors.
 Data represent mean ± S.E.M.
 (PDF 43 KB)